These Apple Hand Pies feature a sweet apple pie filling inside a buttery, flaky pie crust. So easy to make and perfect for fall!

-Ingredients For This Recipe
+Ingredients for This Recipe

-• Granulated sugar: You need some sugar to sweeten the filling.
+• Granulated sugar: To sweeten the filling.

 • All-purpose flour: A little flour gets added to the filling to help it thicken up.

 • Vanilla extract: Flavors the filling.
+Use pure vanilla extract for the best flavor.

 • Ground cinnamon & nutmeg: Feel free to add more or less to suit your own tastes.

-• Butter: The butter makes the filling a little richer, but I’ve tried these pies without it too and they taste just fine.
+• Butter: The butter makes the filling a little richer, but I’ve tried these pies without it too and they taste just fine!

 How to Make Apple Hand Pies